 One of my truisms for valuing a law practice is that “all revenue is not created equally.”
-For example, revenue that stems from past clients or one’s referral network is far more valuable than the revenue generated from Google Ads.
+For example, revenue that stems from past clients or one’s referral network is far more valuable than the revenue generated from seminars or webinars.

-Contrast that with revenue obtained from clients who clicked on a paid Google ad.
-Here, a buyer doesn’t necessarily need a selling law firm to generate revenue from Google Ads.
-The buyer can simply run its own ad.
+Contrast that with revenue obtained from clients who attend seminars or webinars.
+Here, a buyer doesn’t necessarily need a selling law firm to generate revenue from such marketing activities.
+Buyers can put on these programs themselves.

-Buyers, be wary of purchasing a practice with revenue that is overly dependent on expensive marketing.
-Sellers, if your revenue depends on significant marketing costs, your practice may not be worth as much as you hope.
+Buyers, be wary of purchasing a practice with revenue that is dependent on either time-consuming or costly marketing.
+Sellers, if your revenue depends on such marketing endeavors, your practice may not be worth as much as you hope.